 Symbol Type PDF417 Data Matrix ECC 200 QR Code

 Symbol Size

 - Columns 1 - 30 codewords 10 - 144 modules, even 21 - 177 modules

 - Rows 3 - 90 modules 8 - 144 modules, even 21 - 177 modules

-Symbol Shape - rectangle, square, any -
+Symbol Shape rectangle, square, any

-Model Type - - 1, 2, any
+Model Type 1, 2, any

-Version - - 1 - 40
+Version 1 - 40

 Polarity dark_on_light, dark_on_light, dark_on_light,

 light_on_dark, light_on_dark, light_on_dark,

 any any any

 Mirrored yes, no, any yes, no, any yes, no, any

 Minimum Contrast 1 - 100 1 - 100 1 - 100

-Module Size - 2 - 200 2 - 200
+Module Size 2 - 200 2 - 200

-Module Aspect Ratio 0.5 - 20 - -
+Module Aspect Ratio 0.5 - 20

 Module Gaps no gaps no, small, big no, small, big

-Maximum Slant - 0 - 0.7 -
+Maximum Slant 0 - 0.7

-Module Grid - fixed, variable, any -
+Module Grid fixed, variable, any

-Minimum Position Patterns - - 2, 3
+Minimum Position Patterns 2, 3

+Small Module Robustness low, high low, high low, high

+Finder Pattern Tolerance low, high, any

-Note that for most parameters the range of values valid for a symbol corresponds to the range of values checked by the 2D data code reader when using the global parameter settings in enhanced mode (see section 3.1 on page 9).
+Note that for most parameters the range of values valid for a symbol corresponds to the range of values checked by the 2D data code reader when using the global parameter settings in enhanced mode (see section 3.1 on page 12).
 Exceptions to that rule are

-- the minimum contrast for all symbol types (allowed range: 1 100, default in enhanced mode: 10), - the maximum module size for matrix codes (allowed range: 2 200, default in enhanced mode: 100), - the module aspect ratio for PFD417 (allowed range: 0.5 20, default in enhanced mode for the minimum module aspect: 1.0, default in enhanced mode for the maximum module aspect: 10), - the maximum slant for Data Matrix ECC200 (allowed range: 0 0.7, default in enhanced mode: 0.5235).
+- the minimum contrast for all symbol types (allowed range: 1 100, default in enhanced mode: 10), - the maximum module size for matrix codes (allowed range: 2 200, default in enhanced mode: 100), - the module aspect ratio for PFD417 (allowed range: 0.5 20, default in enhanced mode for the minimum module aspect: 1.0, default in enhanced mode for the maximum module aspect: 10), - the maximum slant for Data Matrix ECC200 (allowed range: 0 0.7, default in enhanced mode: 0.5235), - the small modules robustness (allowed range: low, high, default in enhanced mode: low), - the finder pattern tolerance for ECC 200 symbols (allowed range: low, high, any, default in enhanced mode: low).

-For a stable result, it is recommended to comply with the value ranges specified for the enhanced parameter set.
+For a stable result, it is recommended not to exceed the value ranges specified for the enhanced parameter set.

-6 Check for Print Quality
+Check for Print Quality

 In some cases, the print quality of a symbol is asked for.
 There are various standards available that are related to the quality verification of 2D data codes.
 Their focus differs depending, e.g., on the way the symbol is applied to a surface.
-HALCON supports the quality standard ISO/IEC 15415 for printed 2D data code symbols.
+HALCON supports the quality standard ISO/IEC 15415 as well as the AIM DPM-1-2006 for printed 2D data code symbols.
+As the AIM DPM-1-2006 is an extension to the ISO/IEC 15415 standard, the last one will be explained first to get a basic understanding of how the quality inspection works.
+The print quality grading using the AIM DPM-1-2006 standard is different in its usage as it requires interactive image acquisition.
+Therefore, the new standard is best explained at the end of this chapter, using the program itself.

 With get_data_code_2d_results and the parameter 'quality_isoiec15415' you can query a set of values that numerically describe the quality grade for different features of a successfully read symbol in a descending order from 4 (highest quality) to 0 (lowest quality).
 As a tuple of values is returned, the print quality has to be queried for each symbol candidate individually.
 The calculation of the quality is applied after reading the symbol with find_data_code_2d and does not affect the run time of the actual reading process.
 Note that with HALCON you can read many 2D data code symbols even if their quality according to the standard is low.